lifoongchan/Rock-Paper-Scissors-with-AI/README.md

 <br>
 2. Show a hand gesture of your choice to your camera.
 The winner gets 1 score for each round.
 <br>
-3. Select "q" to quick the game
+3. Select "q" to quit the game
 </p>